MemRec: Collaborative Memory-Augmented Agentic Recommender System: Methodology

 Here $M_u^{t}$ and $M_u^{t-1}$ denote the user's memory state at the current time step $t$ and the previous time step $t-1$, respectively.
 Crucially, this process also facilitates collaborative propagation by identifying connected neighbors from $N'_k(u)$ and propagating the shared theme as incremental updates $\Delta M_{\text{neigh}}$:

 This explicit propagation enriches the global memory graph with high-order signals.
+To help visualize this evolution from an old memory state to a newly updated collaborative graph, Appendix \ref{sec:appendix_case_study} details a complete qualitative journey of this update process.

-To resolve update bottleneck, we optimize the memory evolution from the perspective of interaction efficiency.
-While a naive synchronous approach scales linearly ($O(|\mathcal{N}'_k|)$ calls) and incurs massive input token redundancy by repeating the user context for each neighbor, MemRec reduces this to $O(1)$ Call Complexity.
+Crucially, we optimize this memory evolution to resolve the update bottleneck.
+While a naive synchronous approach scales linearly ($O(|N'_k|)$ calls) and incurs massive input token redundancy by repeating the user context for each neighbor, \texttt{MemRec} achieves an $O(1)$ Call Complexity per interaction.
+This is accomplished by decoupling the update frequency from the primary reasoning loop and batching reflections asynchronously.
 Specifically, we execute the logical steps of self-reflection (Eq. \ref{eq:write_u}) and neighbor propagation (Eq. \ref{eq:propagate}) as a single, batched asynchronous operation.
-A unified prompt $P_{\text{update}}$ (Appendix \ref{sec:prompt_stage_w}) guides the $\text{LM}_{\text{Mem}}$ to jointly synthesize all updates, ensuring continuous graph evolution without disrupting the online interaction flow.
+A unified prompt $P_{\text{update}}$ (Appendix \ref{sec:prompt_stage_w}) guides the $\text{LM}_{\text{Mem}}$ to jointly synthesize all updates, ensuring continuous graph evolution without disrupting the online recommendation latency.